openweb-nl/bloomreach-experience-manager-helm-chart/README.md

 ## Update
-To update your application in case you have changed anything in your "bem-values.yaml" file. e.g.
-Changing the version of the application, the number of replicas, ingress urls etc.
-Run the following command to apply your changes:
+To update your application in case you have changed anything in your "bem-values.yaml" file. e.g. changing the version of the application, the number of replicas, ingress urls etc. you can run the following command to apply your changes:
 ```bash
 ./update.sh <envName>
 ```
-or if you have overridden the deploymentName during set up the run:
+or if you have overridden the deploymentName during setup, then run:
 ```bash
 ./update.sh <envName> <deploymentName>
 ```